 Old Wethersfield is under ten minutes north of one of the largest dinosaur track sites on the entire continent.

-Found in a sandstone quarry, these fossilised tracks were left 200 million years ago on what was then the sandy shore of a lake by a carnivore closely related to a dilophosaurus.
+Found in a sandstone quarry, these fossilized tracks were left 200 million years ago by a carnivore closely related to a dilophosaurus.
+At that time this parcel was on the sandy shore of a lake.

 There are around 2,000 tracks in the park, 3/4 of which have been left buried, while another 500 are on show under a geodesic dome.